capitalone/DataProfiler/docs/source/profiler.rst

 between them.
 If the profile statistic is unchanged, the difference will
 report: "unchanged".
 Each data type has its own difference:

-* **Int Differences** - One profile subtracts the value from the other.
+* **Int/Float Differences** - One profile subtracts the value from the other.

-* **String Differences** - The strings will be shown in a list: [profile1 str, profile2 str]
+* **String Differences** - The strings will be shown in a list: [profile1 str,\
+profile2 str]

-* **List Differences** - A list of 3 will be returned showing the unique values of each profile and the shared values, ex: [profile 1 unique values, shared values, profile 2 unique values]
+* **List Differences** - A list of 3 will be returned showing the unique values\
+of each profile and the shared values, ex: [profile 1 unique values, shared\
+values, profile 2 unique values]

-* **Dict Differences** - Some dictionaries with varied keys will also return a list of three in the format: [profile 1 unique key-values, shared key differences, profile 2 unique key-values].
+* **Dict Differences** - Some dictionaries with varied keys will also return a\
+list of three in the format: [profile 1 unique key-values, shared key\
+differences, profile 2 unique key-values].

 Create the difference report like this:

 .. code-block:: python

     from dataprofiler import Data, Profiler

     # Load a CSV file
     data1 = Data("file_a.csv")
     profile1 = Profiler(data)

     # Load another CSV file
     data2 = Data("file_b.csv")
     profile2 = Profiler(data)